INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 ## Supported formats

-Here's a list of supported input formats:
+Here's a list of built-in input formats:

+* alto (OCR XML format; see http://www.loc.gov/standards/alto/)
 * folia (a corpus XML format popular in the Netherlands; see https://proycon.github.io/folia/)
-* tei (a popular XML format for linguistic resources, including corpora. indexes content inside the 'body' element; assumes part of speech is found in an attribute called 'type'; see http://www.tei-c.org/)
+* tei (a popular XML format for linguistic resources, including corpora. this variant indexes content inside the 'body' element; assumes part of speech is found in an attribute called 'type'. creating your own variant is easy (see below); see http://www.tei-c.org/)
-* tei-element-text (a variant of TEI where content inside the 'text' element is indexed)
-* tei-pos-function (a variant of TEI where part of speech is in an attribute called 'function')
-* sketchxml (a simple XML format based on the word-per-line files that the Sketch Engine and CWB use)
+* chat (Codes for the Human Analysis of Transcripts, format created for the CHILDES project)
+* csv (comma-separated values, as exported by MS Excel)
 * pagexml (OCR XML format)
-* alto (OCR XML format; see http://www.loc.gov/standards/alto/)
+* tsv (tab-separated values)
+* tsv-frog (output of the Frog linguistic tagger; see https://languagemachines.github.io/frog/)
+* tsv-sketch (Sketch Engine word-per-line input format, including metadata and inline tags)
+* txt (plain text files)

-Adding support for your own format is not hard, and can be done either by writing a configuration file (described on this page) or by [writing Java code](add-input-format.html).
+Adding support for your own format is quite straightforward now, and can be done by writing a configuration file (described on this page) or, if you really want, by [writing Java code](add-input-format.html).

-If you choose the first option, specify the format name (which must match the name of the .yaml or .json file) as the FORMAT parameter.
-IndexTool will search a number of directories, including the current directory and the (parent of the) input directory for format files with that name, which must match the "name" setting in the file itself.
+If you've written a configuration file (more on that below), you can use it with IndexTool by specifying the format name (which must match the name of the .yaml or .json file) as the FORMAT parameter on the commandline.
+IndexTool will search a number of directories, including the current directory and the parent of the input directory for format files with that name.

-If you choose the second option, specify the fully-qualified class name of your DocIndexer class as the FORMAT parameter.

 <a id="passing-indexing-parameters"></a>

 ## Basic overview of a configuration file

+Let's see how to write a configuration file for a simple custom corpus format.

 Suppose our XML files look like this: